Mission San Luis Rey de Francia

-Mission San Luis Rey de Francia (Misión San Luis Rey de Francia) is a former Spanish mission in San Luis Rey, a neighborhood of Oceanside, California.
+Mission San Luis Rey de Francia (Misión San Luis Rey de Francia) is a former Spanish mission in San Luis Rey, a neighborhood in Oceanside, California.
 This Mission lent its name to the Luiseño tribe of Mission Indians.

 At its prime, Mission San Luis Rey's structures and services compound covered almost 950,400 acre, making it the largest of the Californian missions, along with its surrounding agricultural land.
-Multiple outposts were built in support of Mission San Luis Rey and placed under its supervision, including San Antonio de Pala Asistencia in 1816 and Las Flores Estancia in 1823.
+Multiple outposts were built in support of Mission San Luis Rey and placed under its supervision, including the San Antonio de Pala Asistencia in 1816 and the Las Flores Estancia in 1823.

 Spanish era

 The full name of the mission is La Misión de San Luis, Rey de Francia (The Mission of Saint Louis, King of France).
 It was named for King Louis IX of France.
 Its nickname is "King of the Missions".
 It was founded by padre Fermín Lasuén on June 12, 1798, the eighteenth of the twenty-one Spanish missions built in the Alta California Province of the Viceroyalty of New Spain.
+In 1800, Mission olive trees were first planted at the Mission; by 1876, only seven of the mission's olive trees were alive.

 The current church, built in 1815, is the third church on this location.
 It is a National Historic Landmark, for its pristine example of a Spanish mission church complex.
 Today the mission complex functions as a parish church of the Diocese of San Diego as well as a museum and retreat center.
 Mission San Luis Rey De Francia raised about 26,000 cattle as well as goats, geese, and pigs.